 - (1) Reflects the historical consolidated financial position of Warner Music Group Corp. as of December 31, 2004. - (2) Reflects a decrease in equity of \$50 million and a corresponding decrease in cash and equivalents related to the payment of a dividend on Class L Common Stock using the remaining proceeds from the Holdings Refinancing.
-Of such amount, \$42.5 million was paid on March 28, 2005 and the remaining \$7.5 million will be distributed to the Investors prior to this offering. - (3) Pro forma adjustments to record the Initial Common Stock Offering as of December 31, 2004 reflect: - a decrease in long-term debt of \$534 million consisting of (i) the redemption of all \$200 million principal amount of Holdings PIK Notes, which had a carrying value of \$196 million as of December 31, 2004 after considering \$4 million of unamortized original issuance discount, (ii) the redemption of all \$250 million of Holdings Floating Rate Notes and (iii) the redemption of \$88 million accreted principal amount of Holdings Discount Notes as of December 31, 2004. - a decrease in other noncurrent assets of \$12 million relating to the write off of a portion of the debt issuance costs relating to the Holdings Notes that will be redeemed using a portion of the proceeds from the Initial Common Stock Offering. - an increase in cash and equivalents of \$7 million consisting of (i) net proceeds raised of \$581 million from the issuance of 27.2 million shares of our common stock to the public and (ii) the use of \$574 million of such proceeds to redeem a portion of the Holdings Notes.
-The aggregate \$574 million redemption cost for the Holdings Notes, including redemption premiums and interest obligations through the anticipated redemption date, includes \$209 million to redeem all of the Holdings PIK Notes, \$265 million to redeem all of the Holdings Floating Rate Notes and \$100 million to redeem 35% of the outstanding Holdings Discount Notes. - a net increase in shareholders' equity of \$529 million consisting of (i) a \$581 million increase in shareholders' equity relating to the issuance of 27.2 million shares of our common stock to the public, which is expected to raise net proceeds of \$581 million, after deducting stock issuance costs of \$44 million, (ii) a \$36 million aggregate decrease in shareholders' equity relating to the payment of debt redemption premiums and unaccrued interest obligations through the anticipated redemption date relating to the Holdings' debt as of December 31, 2004 and (iii) a \$16 million decrease in shareholders' equity relating to the write off of \$12 million of debt issuance costs and \$4 million of unamortized original issue discount relating to the Holdings Notes that will be redeemed using a portion of the proceeds from the Initial Common Stock Offering.
+Of such amount, \$42.5 million was paid on March 28, 2005 and the remaining \$7.5 million will be distributed to the Investors prior to this offering. - (3) Pro forma adjustments to record the Initial Common Stock Offering as of December 31, 2004 reflect: - a decrease in long-term debt of \$534 million consisting of (i) the redemption of all \$200 million principal amount of Holdings PIK Notes, which had a carrying value of \$196 million as of December 31, 2004 after considering \$4 million of unamortized original issuance discount, (ii) the redemption of all \$250 million of Holdings Floating Rate Notes and (iii) the redemption of \$88 million accreted principal amount of Holdings Discount Notes as of December 31, 2004. - a decrease in other noncurrent assets of \$12 million relating to the write off of a portion of the debt issuance costs relating to the Holdings Notes that will be redeemed using a portion of the proceeds from the Initial Common Stock Offering. - a net decrease in cash and equivalents of \$57 million consisting of (i) net proceeds raised of \$517 million from the issuance of 32.6 million shares of our common stock to the public and (ii) the use of \$517 million from the proceeds of this offering plus an amount of cash that reflects a decrease in the cash dividend to be paid to our existing stockholders in connection with this offering and a reduction in the purchase price of the Three-Year Warrants to redeem a portion of the Holdings Notes.
+The aggregate \$574 million redemption cost for the Holdings Notes, including redemption premiums and interest obligations through the anticipated redemption date, includes \$209 million to redeem all of the Holdings PIK Notes, \$265 million to redeem all of the Holdings Floating Rate Notes and \$100 million to redeem 35% of the outstanding Holdings Discount Notes. - a net increase in shareholders' equity of \$465 million consisting of (i) a \$517 million increase in shareholders' equity relating to the issuance of 32.6 million shares of our common stock to the public, which is expected to raise net proceeds of \$517 million, after deducting stock issuance costs of \$37 million, (ii) a \$36 million aggregate decrease in shareholders' equity relating to the payment of debt redemption premiums and unaccrued interest obligations through the anticipated redemption date relating to the Holdings' debt as of December 31, 2004 and (iii) a \$16 million decrease in shareholders' equity relating to the write off of \$12 million of debt issuance costs and \$4 million of unamortized original issue discount relating to the Holdings Notes that will be redeemed using a portion of the proceeds from the Initial Common Stock Offering.